AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Central/Configure_Azure_IoT_Central_integration.md

 # Connect integration

-To enable communication and data flow between the Azure IoT Central and {{ short_name }} platforms, you first need to integrate them using the Hyperscaler Integration Center in {{ short_name }}.
+To enable communication and data flow between the Azure IoT Central and {{ coiote_short_name }} platforms, you first need to integrate them using the Hyperscaler Integration Center in {{ coiote_short_name }}.
 Follow the instruction below to learn how to do it.

 ## Prerequisites:

    - An active IoT Central with hub owner access permissions.
-   - A {{ short_name }} user account with permissions to use the Hyperscaler Integration Center.
+   - A {{ coiote_short_name }} user account with permissions to use the Hyperscaler Integration Center.
 _______________
 ## Get the Azure IoT Central integration credentials